ikamalagrahari/ikamalagrahari/README.md

 # Hi there! 👋

+### Welcome to My GitHub Profile! 👋
+---
-I'm Kamal Agrahari, a passionate developer with a love for coding and open source.
+I'm Kamal Agrahari, a passionate MERN Stack Developer from India.

-Welcome to my GitHub profile !

-## About Me
+**About Me**

-- 🌱 I'm currently learning and growing in the world of software & web development.
+- 🌱 Currently expanding my skills in software & web development.
-- 🎓 I'm currently pursuing a degree in BE-IT from University of Mumbai.
+- 🎓 Studying BE-IT (Honours: Data Science) at University of Mumbai.
-- 📫 You can reach me at kamalagrahari2003@gmail.com .
+- 📧 Contact: kamalagrahari2003@gmail.com

-## My Interests
+**Interests**

-- 👩‍💻 I'm interested in web development and Ai & Data Science.
+- 👩‍💻 Passionate about MERN Stack development and AI & Data Science.
-- 📚 I enjoy learning new programming languages and technologies.
+- 📚 Enjoy learning new programming languages and technologies.
-- 🎮 When I'm not coding, you can find me watching movies/webseries, traveling or reading a book.
+- 🎮 When not coding, I'm watching movies/webseries, traveling, or lost in a good book.

+---
 ## My Projects

 Here are some of the projects I'm proud of: